 Maintain water level in bypass conduit between 4.0’–5.0’ as measured at Unit 16.

 Smolt Monitoring Facility (SMF).
-From April 1–September 15, except in 2019 when the SMF will begin operations March 1, the SMF will be monitored 24 hours/day, 7 days/week by Project fish personnel to ensure proper functioning and to provide quick response to an emergency.
+From April 1–September 15, the SMF will be monitored 24 hours/day, 7 days/week by Project fish personnel to ensure proper functioning and to provide quick response to an emergency.
 On-duty staff will perform a walking inspection of the entire SMF system every two hours to ensure safe passage conditions.
 The system will be fully staffed while the SMF is in operation (i.e., crest gate deployed and secondary dewatering structure receiving fish-laden flow).

 4.2.
 Maintenance - Juvenile Fish Facilities